Josh Holstein: Political positions

+Donald Trump

+Holstein is a supporter of President Donald Trump and has publicly endorsed his 2020 and 2024 campaigns.
+On June 7, 2023, Politico published an article titled, "Trump scores 50 endorsements from the West Virginia state legislature".
+The article states, "The letter is signed by 50 members total, including 40 West Virginia Delegates and ten Senators.
+It was organized by Delegate Josh Holstein from Boone County..."

 Critical Race Theory

-In 2021 Holstein spoke against Critical Race Theory and stated “I don’t want to see future West Virginians and future Americans growing up thinking that everyone is hateful, that everyone is looking to oppress others."
+In 2021 Holstein spoke against Critical Race Theory and stated “I don't want to see future West Virginians and future Americans growing up thinking that everyone is hateful, that everyone is looking to oppress others."

 Abortion

 In 2022, the West Virginia Legislature passed HB302 banned abortion in West Virginia with exceptions only for rape, incest, and the life of the mother.
 On September 13, 2022, Holstein joined 77 other members of the West Virginia House of Delegates by voting in favor of the bill.
 He was endorsed by West Virginians for Life during the 2020 and 2022 election cycles.